 7. Ethiopian Famine (1983-1985)

-Ethiopia has been structurally food deficient since at least 1980.
+One of the worst famines in Africa took place in Ethiopia which has been structurally food deficient since at least 1980.
 The food gap rose from 0.75 million tons in 1979/80 to 5 million tons in 1993/94, falling to 2.6 million tons in 1995/96 despite a record harvest (Befekadu and Berhanu 2000:176).
 Even in that year, 240,000 tons of food aid was delivered, suggesting that chronic food insecurity afflicts millions of Ethiopians in the absence of transitory production shocks.
 (Devereux)

 Unprepared for the dry season that they would face, from 1984-1985, Ethiopia found itself facing a nationwide famine.
 According to the UN, over 1 million people died during this famine.
 Although many nations sent money and food aid to Ethiopia, many of the supplies were not actually used by the government; food was left to rot and funds were used to purchase weapons and artillery supplies.